shshshshshan/ZendeskToolkit/README.md

 2. Logging in to your Zendesk account:

     * **Subdomain**
-        - Once the toolkit is opened, it will asked for the subdomain of your company:
+        - Once the toolkit is opened, it will ask for the subdomain of your company:
             ```cmd
             Please enter your subdomain (e.g. https://{subdomain}.zendesk.com):
             ```